-I love being introduced to new wedding venue locations!
-When I met up with Lauren and Shawn to discuss their wedding, I learned about the Howard County Conservancy, or Mt.
-Pleasant, a beautiful location set off of Rt.
-29 in Woodstock, MD.
+As a wedding photographer, I love being introduced to new wedding venue locations!
+When I met up with Lauren and Shawn to discuss their wedding, I learned about the Howard County Conservancy.
+Also called Mt.
+Pleasant, it’s a beautiful location in Woodstock, MD.
 This location isn’t considered a “wedding venue” per se, but they do allow weddings to be held here.

 This 232-acre piece of land is preserved by the Conservancy to educate people about our natural world while preserving the property and its legacy for future generations.